daijingz/Algorithm-and-Design/README.md

   <h3 align="center">Algorithm and Design Project Family</h3>

   <p align="center">
-    This project is mainly about algorithms' designs and implementations.
+    This project family is about algorithms' designs and implementations.
 This project includes more than 70 kinds of algorithm introduced by online tutorials, websites, textbooks, documentations and other resources.
-This page includes a complete menu for explaining categories of algorithms and other programs.
+This page includes a complete description for algorithms and other programs.
 To find the implementation file, please look at the file name provides on the back side of different modules.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />